 How to Participate

 Our families are generous.
 We regularly receive 100 percent participation for our Annual Fund.
 Capital campaign gifts are different.
 They are transformative for both the institution and the giver.
-We invite supporters to consider making gifts of 5 to 20 times their annual giving to be paid over a three-year period.
+We invite supporters to consider making gifts of 5 to 20 times their annual giving to be paid over a five-year period.
 We invite you to give for the next generation.